Euclideon/vaultclient/docs/UserGuide.md

 ### Scene Items

-Under the quick action menu you will find the contents of your scene.
+Underneath the quick action menu you will find the contents of your scene.

 ![Model Information](images/sceneexplorer2.png)